Angel-ML/angel/docs/design/psf_update_en.md

 	* Return value: none

 * **MaxV**
-	* Purpose: in an element-by-element fashion, compare two rows and assign the greater value to another row
+	* Purpose: in an element-by-element fashion, compare two rows and assign the greater value to the corresponding element of another row
 	* Parameters: matrix id, first `from` row id, second `from` row id, `to` row id
 	* Return value: none

 * **MinA**
 	* Purpose: in an element-by-element fashion, compare a row to a scalar array, and assign the smaller value to the row
 	* Parameters: matrix id, row it, array of scalars (must have same size as the row)
 	* Return value: none

 * **MinV**
-	* Purpose: in an element-by-element fashion, compare two rows and assign the smaller value to another row
+	* Purpose: in an element-by-element fashion, compare two rows and assign the smaller value to the corresponding element of another row
 	* Parameters: matrix id, first `from` row id, second `from` row id, `to` row id
 	* Return value: none